67272-App-Design-Dev/lab6-bookmanager-starter/README.md

 1. As you can see, with essentially no CSS, the app functions appropriately, but does not look particularly attractive and seems unprofessional.
 We are going to use [materialize](https://github.com/mkhairi/materialize-sass) - to help us fix this up.
 Begin by going into your gemfile and adding:

     ```ruby
+    gem 'sassc-rails'
     gem 'materialize-sass'
     ```

-    underneath the `simple_form` gem.
     Now run `bundle install` to install the new materialize gem in this project.

 2. Before we see any changes we need to update our files.
 Create a new file in `app/assets/stylesheets` called `application.scss`, add the line `@import "materialize";`, and save the file. **We also need to delete the old `application.css` file** that was there so that the old css file does not override our new materialize css.
 Now we can **restart the server** and note the changes in formatting.